-This year, from 4-10 December it’s Hour of Code – a global event dedicated to inspiring and encouraging people of all ages around the world to dive into the fascinating world of coding.
+This year, Hour of Code is running from 3-9 December, as a global event dedicated to inspiring and encouraging people of all ages around the world to dive into the fascinating world of coding.

 To kick things off, here’s a quick introduction to coding and some useful tools to help you get started – happy coding!

 A programming language provides a framework allowing us to tell computers (big and small) what to do.
 This framework is made up of a series of codes – the specific instructions that tell these devices what to do.
 There are many different programming languages, some more complex than others, and some which are better suited to certain tasks than others.

 As coders develop their skills, they will inevitably end up specialising in a specific area that they find particularly interesting or that best suits their business need.
 We’ve included below some of the main specialities:

 The back-end serves to support and provide all the information required for the front-end to operate.
 Communicating both directly and via intermediate programs, back-end applications are hosted on a web server and built with languages including Python, Ruby, C++, C# and Java.
 Key challenges involve building software that is able to locate and deliver data while integrating elements such as user authentication and permissions.